Purchasing, Payment Requests, Non-travel Reimbursements and Other

 - The first attempt to acquire goods and/or services should be via purchase request

 - Non-travel reimbursements are limited to $500 or less in Ecology.
-However, we will consider reimbursement up to $2,400 on a case-by-case basis.
-Anything over $500 will require prior written approval from Ecology’s AFD.
+However, we will consider reimbursement up to $2,499 on a case-by-case basis.
+Anything over $500 will require prior written approval from Ecology’s CBO.
+You may work with your Sr. Accountant to obtain this approval.

-- Reimbursements of any type should be submitted within 30 days of incurring expense.
+- Reimbursements should be submitted within 30 days of incurring expense to avoid any tax implications.

 - All acquisitions using state dollars remain property of UGA.